inconshreveable/shroud/README.md

 ## FAQ

+#### Do I need to install Tor?

+*No.* Shroud is distributed as a single binary with all of its dependencies compiled in, including Tor (on Linux and OS X), so you don't need to worry about installing anything else.
+If you've already got Tor installed, though, don't worry, that's OK too, see the next question.

-#### I already have Tor installed, can I tell shroud to use that instead of start its own?
+#### I already have Tor installed, can I tell shroud to use that instead of starting its own?

 *Yes.* Just pass the -torAddr switch to shroud and it will skip starting Tor and instead use the one at the provided address.
 By default, Tor's SOCKS5 proxy runs on port 9050, so you'll probably want the switch to look like this: